bids-standard/stats-models/specification/legacy.md

 Those variables are automatically made available for use in the subject-level model, by virtue of the fact that (a) we set `DummyContrasts` to `"t"`, and (b) the subject-level Node is connected by an Edge from the run-level Node, so it has automatic access to all variables outputted by the run-level Node.

 Note also that availability does not mandate inclusion: the fact that Face and Word contrasts were defined in the 1st Node does not mean that the user has to include them in a model specification in a 2nd Node.
-If the Face contrast is not explicitly named as a predictor in the `Model` and/or `Contrasts` specifications in the 2nd Node, it will simply be ignored in all further analysis (i.e., it will not be passed onto further Nodes).
+If the Face contrast is not explicitly named as a predictor in the `Model` and/or `Contrasts` specifications in the 2nd Node, it will simply be ignored in all further analysis (meanig that it will not be passed onto further Nodes).
 An important corollary of this principle is that <span style="text-decoration:underline;">variables must be explicitly named in the <code>Model</code> and/or <code>Contrasts</code> sections of every <code>Level </code>in order to be propagated to the next `Level`.
 Note that Tests of "Type": "F" are excluded from this, and not passed forward to other levels in the Model.</span>

 ### **Automatic ingestion of design-level and scan-level variables**

-Per the core BIDS spec, each level of analysis (i.e., `run`, `session`, `subject`, or `dataset`) is associated with a different BIDS file or files that contains optional design events or variables.
+Per the core BIDS spec, each level of analysis (meaning `run`, `session`, `subject`, or `dataset`) is associated with a different BIDS file or files that contains optional design events or variables.
 These files are expected to be automatically read in and made available for inclusion in the model specification.
 Specifically, the core BIDS spec defines the following level-to-file-to-variable mapping: